Transfer to SAU

 The best way to see, feel and learn about our campus community and programs is to come visit.
-Get a campus tour, meet some professors, students, and learn about Financial Aid opportunities.
+Take a campus tour, meet some professors, students, and learn about Financial Aid opportunities.

 - You must have completed 12 transferable credits of academic work from a fully accredited institution of higher education.

 - Maintained a 2.0 grade point average or above (on a 4.0 scale).
 Please submit transcripts of all prior work at higher education levels.
 If you have fewer than 12 transferable credits, we will base admission on your high school GPA and test scores.

 Did you stop taking classes for a while and want to finish your degree?
 See your options here.